awwad/uptane/README.md

 >>> dp.update_cycle()
 ```

-The primary client should print a "Defended" banner and provide the following error message: The Director has instructed
+The primary client should print a DEFENDED banner and provide the following error message: The Director has instructed
 us to download a file that does  does not exactly match the Image Repository metadata.
-File: '/evil'
+File: '/new_firmware'

 #### 2.4: *Compromise the Image repository to also serve the arbitrary package*
 ```
->>> di.add_target_and_write_to_live(filename='evil', file_content='evil content')
+>>> di.add_target_and_write_to_live(filename='new_firmware.img', file_content='evil content')
 ```

 Finally, the primary and secondary are updated.
 Note, both the image and director repositories have been
 compromised.
-The primary installs the "evil" file, however, the secondary does not.
+The primary installs the "new_firmware" file, however, the secondary does not.

 On the **primary** client:
 ```